 I should have gone for weight loss.

 You think I'm being harsh?
 You won't once you listen to the twaddling gibberish Hatch comes up with.
-Lindsay had this guy on the podcast for the specific reason of explaining to the listener "why people go to such extreme lengths to believe Joseph Smith did not practice polygamy." (an unbiased assumption if ever I heard one.)
+Lindsay had this guy on the podcast for the specific reason of explaining to the listener "why people go to such extreme lengths to believe Joseph Smith did not practice polygamy." (a completely unbiased assumption if there ever was one, am I right?)

 Hatch doesn't really know anything about the people he is asked to weigh in on.
 In fact he's actually kind of slow to the wind-up, coming off at first as if he's been asked a question on a topic he never considered before.
 But that's not going to stop him from psychoanalyzing me and everybody else who doesn't share his unassailable views.
 Having never spoken with anyone who holds an opinion on this topic contrary to his own, John Hatch falls back on a guess.
 And what a guess it is.
 Watch him pull a rabbit out of his butt.